JohnyWS/windows-sandbox-for-company-vpn/readme.md

 To better suit your custom usecase, a templating system has been introduced, that requires you to make local changes, followed by running `/scripts/Initialize-Sandbox.ps1` to get started:

 1. Clone this repo (any path and folder name will do)
-2. Add your rdp files to the [ressources folder](template/ressources).
-Read the [suggestions docs](template//ressources/suggestions.md) for more info.
+2. Add your rdp files to the [resources folder](template/resources).
+Read the [suggestions docs](template//resources/suggestions.md) for more info.
 3. Add all the installer exe files you need to [the software template folder](template/software).
 4. Run [the init script](scripts/Initialize-Sandbox.ps1).
    If you haven't installed Windows Sandbox, then run the script in an admin promt and with the `-AutoInstallWindowsSandbox` switch.